 • Risk reduction: Changes in a branch do not affect the main codebase, which maintains overall project stability.

 What are the reasons for creating a new branch?
 Well, they can be different.
 You may need to create a feature branch for focused and isolated development, a bugfix branch to address and test fixes separately, or an experimental branch to keep untested changes away from the main codebase.
 Everything depends on your needs.
+Using Git commands like git branch and git checkout, you can create and manage new branches within a version control system, initiating new features by creating new branches off the main branch.

 These branches, each serving a specific purpose, ensure that the development process is streamlined and manageable, regardless of the project’s size or complexity.